Fjanks/sozi2pdf/README.md

 ## Known problems:
 * Presentations with multiple layers are not yet supported.
 * Very tiny objects might be missing in the PDF.
-This is due to https://bugs.launchpad.net/inkscape/+bug/1174909.
+This is due to a bug described [here](https://bugs.launchpad.net/inkscape/+bug/1174909).
 As a workaround, scaling of the whole document to increase the size of the tiny objects should help.